kerryzl77/SMC-SSM/KF & PF in R/README.md

 ### Particle Filter Scripts
 The `particle_filter` subfolder includes scripts for various particle filter models:

-- **SMC - PoisLogN.R** (Model 2 - Poisson-Lognormal case): Implements a particle filter with a Poisson process for births and a log-normal observation model.
+- **SMC - PoisLogN.R** (Model 2 - Poisson-Lognormal): Implements a particle filter with a Poisson process for births and a log-normal observation model.

 - **BF-Coded.R** (Model 3): Implements a hard-coded Bootstrap Filter for a non-linear state-space model.